Self-Employed Mortgages With 2 Years’ Accounts

 How much can you borrow based on two years’ accounts?

 Try our mortgage calculator to get a rough idea of your maximum borrowing.
-Select ‘2’ from the dropdown menu for ‘Years trading’ to get started.
+To start, select ‘2’ from the dropdown menu for ‘Years trading’.

 Self-Employed Mortgage Calculator